jloughry/fizzbuzz/README.md

 to forty percent of people whose résumés look impressive but can't actually program.
 It's an extremely elementary probem, solvable with nothing more than arithmetic and basic control structures, and it really doesn't serve the same purpose as asking programmers to write a binary search.
-That &ldquo;other&rdquo; classic experiment is all about boundary conditions and clear thinking and simulating code in your head.
+That &ldquo;other&rdquo; classic experiment (Jon Bentley's on binary search) was all about boundary conditions and clear thinking and simulating code in your head.
 Fizzbuzz is a different animal.
 It's a &ldquo;you must be *this* tall to ride&rdquo; gate at the entrance to the interview; deal with it.
 Some people misunderstand it and get upset.

 I am always surprised when I run across people who have never heard of it.